Our vision is a Cheshire where there are no deaths, injuries or damage from fires or other emergencies.

 A CRMP should have a lifespan of at least three years and be produced in consultation with the public, fire and rescue staff, local partners and representative bodies.

-As part of the proposal process we want to hear people's views on our draft plan.
-Full details on how to do this can be found below.
+As part of the proposal process we consulted as above so we could hear people's views on our draft plan.
+Full details on how people were able to do this can be found below.

 The draft CRMP has been developed to identify the key fire and rescue related risks facing the community in Cheshire.